 - It takes only 5 minutes of prep then you just put it in the oven on one pan - no extra washing up!

 - The flavours work really well together.
-The slight bitterness from the brussels sprouts make a great match cooked with garlic, fresh broccolini, salty bacon topped by a balsamic and mustard glaze and crunchy walnuts.
+The slight bitterness from the brussels sprouts makes a great match cooked with garlic, fresh broccolini, salty bacon topped by a balsamic and mustard glaze and crunchy walnuts.

 - This dish is really easy to make and is perfect for entertaining.